 The PSAT will be given each October to students in Grade 10.
-The PSAT is a standardized test from the College Board that is used as a predictor for how students will fare on the SAT exams used for college entrance.
+The PSAT is a standardized test from the College Board that is used as a predictor for how students will fare on the SAT exams used for college entrance as well as eligibility for some US scholarships.